writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Access Token:** Your backend systems use an Access Token to enable deep integrations with Rocket Lawyer services, such as requesting lists of interviews or binders and obtaining access tokens for specific binders.

 - **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.

+- **UPID (Universal Party ID)**: A unique identifier for a party in a document.
+It is used to specify the party in requests related to service tokens.

 ### **Identifiers**